kittykatattack/learningPixi/README.md

 put inside it.
 The `stage` object is the root container for all the visible things in your scene.
 Whatever you put inside the `stage` will be rendered on the canvas.
 Right now the `stage` is empty, but soon we're going to start putting things inside it.
-(You can read more about Pixi's `Container` obejcts [here](http://pixijs.download/release/docs/PIXI.Container.html)).
+(You can read more about Pixi's `Container` objects [here](http://pixijs.download/release/docs/PIXI.Container.html)).

 (Important: because the `stage` is a Pixi `Container` it has the same properties and methods as any other `Container` object.
 But,  although the `stage` has `width` and `height` properties, *they don't refer to the size of the rendering window*.
 The stage's `width` and `height`